publishpress/PublishPress-Checklists/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= UNRELEASED +

+*Fixed:*

+* Fixed The TinyMCE plugin to count words to not load in the front-end when TinyMCE is initialized.

 = [1.3.8] - 2018-04-18 =

 *Fixed:*